xprvtt/SnakeGameJavaInterpretation/README.md

 # SnakeGameJavaInterpretation

-java interpretation of the initial project for coursework
+java interpretation of the initial project